hSDM.Nmixture.iCAR.RdThe hSDM.Nmixture.iCAR function can be used to model

 (refering to various ecological and methodological issues explaining

 the species detection).
-The hSDM.Nmixture.iCAR
+The hSDM.Nmixture.iCAR function calls a

 Gibbs sampler written in C code which uses an adaptive Metropolis